AgentHackerYT/vadapav.mov-app/README.md

 <img src="./img/stream.png">

 # Info
-- This app is in no way affiliated with vadapav.mov and is an open source fan-made project
+- This app is an open source fan-made project
 - Made by jxnil.fr